dllrun/foam-extend-general-contact/README.md

 ## 2. Documentation
-The documention provides guidelines for how to install this foam-extend code library.
-Please follow the link to the installation instruction given below:
+The documention provides guidelines on how to install this foam-extend code library.
+Please follow the link to the instruction for installation given below:

 * [Installation](howToInstall.md)